TEACHING POLICY AGREEMENT

 - Students are responsible to pay for their own music.

-- I will send monthly invoices via email at the end of the month.
+- I will send monthly invoices via email at the start of each month for the previous month's lessons.
 You can:

 - Pay on-line with a credit card or PayPal using the link in the email.